 Safety Case Study Groups: Present groups of employees with real or hypothetical workplace safety case studies, allowing them to collaborate and come up with solutions.

 Example: “Cujo is an 80lb nervous Rottweiler here for her annual exam.
-Break into groups and using Benjamin, Dr. Howard’s Golden Retriever, demonstrate how Cujo should be managed at every stage of the visit cycle.”
+Break into groups and using Benjamin, Dr. Howard’s Golden Retriever, demonstrate how Cujo should be managed at every stage of the visit cycle.
+Don’t forget to include recommendations for how we should talk to Mrs. Cujo, his owner, so that she doesn’t feel like Cujo is being singled out as a bad dog.
+Extra credit if you can tell us the protocol for scripting out, reminding owners to medicate, and the cautions that come along with Trazodone.”

 Incentivized Learning